EvenCode/SurfTheBay_PirateBay/README.md

 # SurfTheBay_PirateBay
-This Scripts allows the user to surf PirateBay without any malware. spyware or advertisement issue.
+This Script allows the user to surf PirateBay without any malware. spyware or advertisement issue.

 <b>Requirements :</b>